 When victims bring a claim to court, a judge or jury determines a landowner’s responsibility in a Richmond premises liability case and the subsequent compensation that a victim is entitled to.
 However, for a successful claim, victims need to present a well-articulated and evidence-backed claim.
-To better your odds of a successful claim, reach out to an experienced attorney who can advocate for you.
+To better your odds of a successful claim, reach out to an experienced property injury attorney who can advocate for you.

 Liability is established in a premises liability case by determining whether the premises were maintained in a reasonable fashion.
 Sometimes, a judge decides the business was maintained in a reasonable fashion or it was not maintained in a reasonable fashion in a small percentage of cases.